ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-anchor-wallet.md

 ## Goal

-The goal of this tutorial is to login into the Ultra Toolkit using Anchor Wallet.
+The goal of this tutorial is to login into the Ultra Tool Kit using Anchor Wallet.

 ## Setting Up Anchor Wallet